-4.2 Faculty/Staff parking permits are currently issued only to University of Toronto Mississauga active faculty and staff.
+4.2 Faculty/Staff parking permits are issued only to active University of Toronto Mississauga faculty and staff.

-4.5 Car pool parking permits are issued to at least two registered car owners, to a maximum of three, all of whom must be U of T Mississauga students, faculty or staff members.
-Vehicle ownership/registration must be presented with application.
-Each member of a car pool can register up to two vehicles.
-Car pool vehicles can park only in the parking lot for which the permit has been issued.
+4.4 Car pool parking permits are issued to pools of two or more University of Toronto Mississauga students, faculty or staff members.
+Car pool vehicles may park in the designated carpool spaces in the parking lot for which the permit has been issued.
 No member of a car pool can apply for or concurrently hold a non-car pool parking permit.

 University of Toronto Mississauga residents are not eligible for the car pool program.

 4.6 Commercial parking permits are issued to a limited number of service people and contractors when a requirement for parking has been established.
 Commercial permits are only issued when parking is essential in the performance of the work.
 Commercial permits may be limited to specific parking location(s) as required.
 Authorized parking locations are subject to change in accordance with peak parking periods and parking lot capacities.
-In lieu of a valid permit, a daily pass may be purchased from a Pay & Display machine located throughout the campus.
+In lieu of a valid permit, a daily pass may be purchased from a Pay and Display machine located throughout the campus.
 Lost/stolen parking permits will not be replaced - regardless of circumstances.

-5.1 Any vehicle parked on the U of T Mississauga property must clearly display a valid permit on the rear view mirror, or daily pass on the driver's side of the windshield/dashboard at all times.
-The permit number, expiration date and any specified license plate number(s) must be visible.
+5.1 Any vehicle parked on the University of Toronto Mississauga property must clearly display either a valid permit on the rear view mirror, or daily pass on the driver's side of the windshield/dashboard at all times.
+The permit number, permit type, expiration date, valid location and any specified license plate number(s) must be clearly visible.
 This regulation is in effect at all times throughout the year.
 Vehicles will be tagged/towed, at the owner's expense, for non-compliance.

 5.2 If a valid parking permit is not clearly displayed in the vehicle, a daily pass must be purchased and displayed.
-Daily passes purchased from the Parking & Transportation office must have all fields (date, license plate, event and location) completed and written in ink in order to be valid.
+Daily passes purchased from the Parking & Transportation Office must have all fields (date, event and location) completed and written in ink in order to be valid.
 Any pass completed in pencil, or that appears to have been altered, is subject to enforcement.

 5.3 Parking patrons (including staff, faculty and students) may acquire only one active permit at any time; with the exception of the option to purchase a supplementary permit where applicable (i.e. Sheridan Supplementary Permit).
 Only one permit will be issued for each fee paid.
 Multiple permit purchases are prohibited.
 Parking privileges may be revoked for misuse.
 Lost or stolen parking permits/passes will not be replaced - regardless of circumstances.

-5.4 Parking permits for P1, P5 or the CCT Garage are assigned annually.
+5.5 Parking permits for lots P1 and P5 are assigned annually.
 Students may purchase permits based on availability.
-The purchase or display of pay and display passes is not permitted in these lots between 8:00am and 5:00pm, Monday to Friday.
+The purchase or display of pay and display passes are not permitted in P1 and P5 between 8:00 am and 5:00 pm, Monday to Friday.

-5.6 P4 & P8 may be utilized by annual and sessional Unreserved permit holders, annual Premium Unreserved permit holders and all daily pass purchasers.
+5.6 Parking lots P4, P8 & P9 may be utilized by permit holders and daily pass purchasers.

 5.7 Individual parking permits are for use in available non-marked spaces only, and do not necessarily guarantee availability.
-Parking is prohibited in accessible, reserved and car pool spaces are prohibited, unless authorized by special permit.
+Parking in barrier free, reserved and car pool spaces are prohibited, unless authorized by special permit.

-5.9 Permits may not be transferred from one person to another except for car pool and ride share participants registered with the Parking & Transportation Services office.
+5.9 Permits may not be transferred from one person to another except for car pool and rideshare participants registered with the Parking & Transportation Services office.
 Please contact the office for details.
 Ownership of parking permits are non-transferrable.

-5.10 All U of T Mississauga parking permits (with the exception of Athletic parking permits) are valid in all U of T Mississauga parking lots after 5:00 p.m. from Monday to Friday and all day on Saturdays, Sundays and Statutory Holidays (with the exception of all signed reserved spaces, car pool areas, resident parking – P6, P7 & P10 and all short term parking facilities such as Inner Circle Road).
+5.10 All University of Toronto Mississauga parking permits (with the exception of Athletic parking permits) are valid in all University of Toronto Mississauga Parking lots after 5:00 p.m. from Monday to Friday and all day on Saturdays, Sundays and Statutory Holidays (with the exception of all signed reserved spaces, car pool areas, resident parking lots - P6, P7 & P10 and all short term parking facilities such as Inner Circle Road).

 5.11 There is no parking fee for motorcycles.
-However, they must be registered with the Parking & Transportation Services' office and parked in the designated areas of P5 and P3 (by library) only (see map).
+However, they must be registered with the Parking & Transportation Services' office and parked in designated areas only (see map).
 Motorcycles parked in any other location must clearly display a valid parking permit or daily pass.

 5.12 Lost or stolen student or monthly permits will not be replaced - regardless of the circumstance.

-6.1 A limited number of UTM student permits are issued on a first-come, first-served basis to UTM affiliated students holding valid student TCards.
+6.1 A limited number of student permits are issued on a first-come, first-served basis to UTM affiliated students holding valid student TCards.
 Eligibility is confirmed at the time of purchase.
 Permits may be purchased for an annual (September-August), 8-month (September-April), or 4-month (September-December, January-April and/or May-August) period.
 The availability of parking permits is not guaranteed.
 Parking permits are sold on a first come, first served basis.

 6.2 Student parking permits are NOT transferable and are only valid in the designated lots stipulated by the permit.
 Vehicles may be tagged and/or towed for non-compliance.

-6.3 To be valid, permits MUST be clearly displayed on the driver’s side windshield or dashboard of the vehicle whenever it is parked on campus.
+6.3 To be valid, permits MUST be clearly displayed on the rear view mirror of the vehicle whenever it is parked on campus.

-6.4 U of T Mississauga student permits are valid only at the Mississauga campus.
+6.4 University of Toronto Mississauga student permits are only valid at the Mississauga campus.

-6.5 If a student wishes to cancel his/her permit, a prorated refund will be granted ONLY if the permit is received by the Parking & Transportation Services' office in accordance with the established cancellation schedule.
+6.5 If a student wishes to cancel their permit, a prorated refund will be granted ONLY if the permit is received by the Parking & Transportation Services' office in accordance with the established cancellation schedule.
 A month’s value of a permit is considered used after the first five business days of the month.
-An automatic $25.00 administrative fee will be applied to all cancellations.
+An automatic $25.00 administrative fee is applied to all cancellations.

-6.7 Only the primary permit holder is authorized to make additions, changes or cancellations to the permit.
+6.7 Only the registered permit holder is authorized to make additions, changes or cancellations to the permit.

 6.8 Lost or stolen permits will not be replaced - regardless of the circumstance.

-7.1 U of T Mississauga faculty/staff permit holders may purchase a supplementary permit which would allow them to park at various locations on the St. George Campus.
-This supplementary permit is subject to a surcharge payable at the U of T Mississauga Parking & Transportation Services Office.
-Both the U of T Mississauga permit and the supplementary permit must be displayed while parked in the designated areas on the St. George Campus.
+7.1 University of Toronto Mississauga faculty/staff permit holders may purchase a supplementary permit which would allow them to park at various designated locations on the St. George Campus.
+This supplementary permit is subject to a surcharge payable directly to the St. George Transportation Office.

-7.4 Parking Control Officers carry out routine surveillance of all parking areas on the St. George Campus, 24 hours a day, 7 days a week.
-Parking Infraction Notices (tickets) are issued in accordance with city bylaw regulations.
+7.3 Parking Control Officers carry out routine surveillance of all parking areas on the St. George Campus, 24 hours a day, 7 days a week.
+Parking Violation Notices (tickets) are issued in accordance with city bylaw regulations.
 Transportation Services has no authority to rescind parking tickets.